Jobs, Fellowships, Internships & Volunteers

 FELLOWSHIPS

-12-Month Fellowship Positions open at National Center for Health Research with Opportunity for Renewal or Advancement
+9-12 Month Post-doctoral Fellowship Position open at National Center for Health Research with Opportunity for Renewal or Advancement

-Terrific opportunity for someone with a PhD, MD, MPH or similar graduate degree who recently completed their degree or post-doc and wants to influence public health and health policies.
-Learn first-hand about the Washington policy scene by gaining hands-on experience with federal agencies and policy makers!
+Terrific opportunity for someone with a doctorate or medical degree who wants to influence U.S. public health and health policies.
+Must live in the Washington, DC area.
+Be part of the Washington policy scene by gaining hands-on experience with federal agencies and policy makers!

 We are seeking candidates with expertise in quantitative research who can interpret and “translate” research findings into compelling and persuasive information for patients, consumers, and policy makers.
 A doctorate or ABD in epidemiology/public health, medicine, psychology, or a closely related field is required.
-Excellent understanding of public health statistics and oral as well as written communication skills are also required. $50,000-80,000/year plus benefits (depending on education and experience) for full-time work (must be at least 32 hours per week).
-Must be willing to commit for 12 months, and will be eligible for promotion.
+Excellent understanding of biostatistics and oral as well as written communication skills are also required.
+Physicians with an MPH are especially welcome to apply.
+Starting salary is $65,000-85,000/year plus benefits (depending on education, experience, and hours) for full-time.
+We will consider candidates who wish to work less than full-time (at least 20 hours/week).
+Must be willing to commit for 9 months, and will be eligible for promotion.
 Our office is a few blocks from the White House.

 One Fellowship position is now open, so interested candidates should apply as soon as possible.
 Send a resume and cover letter explaining your goals for the Fellowship to info@center4research.org.
 Include your available starting date and numbers of hours per week in your cover letter.
 For more information about our Center, see www.center4research.org and www.stopcancerfund.org.
 For more information about our policy work, see the policy and media sections of those websites.
 This will be a hybrid position (in-person some days every week), so consider it located in Washington, DC.